michaelbach/FrACT10/README.md

 Copyright © 2021 Michael Bach, michael.bach@uni-freiburg.de, <https://michaelbach.de>

 ## Programming overview
 The program is mostly written in Objective-J, a language implemented by <https://www.cappuccino.dev>, and compiled by Cappuccino into JavaScript.
-[While this site looks a bit lazy, there is a small, select and active community working on it, communicating via Gitter.]
+[While the Cappuccino site looks a bit lazy, there is a small, select and active community working on it, communicating via Gitter.]
 Objective-J is modeled on Objective-C and implements much of Apple's GUI tools.
 Some parts of FrACT₁₀ are also pure JavaScript.
 Apple's Xcode is used as the development environment.
 The program is started by opening the project-relative top-level `index.html` in a browser.

 For more see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Some History
 + 2021-06-01 made open source
-+ 2020-05-24 created the pertinent github repository
++ 2020-05-24 created the github repository
 + 2015 began porting from the "classical" FrACT3.x.